dhis2/wow-backend/coordination/flyway_versioning.md

 ## Reservations

 The table below contains a list of migration versions.
-Please reserve the appropriate version using a link to the PR.
+Please reserve the appropriate version using the migration version and the link to the corresponding PR.

 ### 2.34